holoviz-dev/pyctdev/README.md

 ### 8. Testing in different environments

-E.g. `doit package_build --environment py36-unit-with_xarray` will
+E.g. `doit package_build --test-python=py36 --test_requires=with_xarray --test-group=unit`
-build a package then install it into a python 3.6 environment, and will further install `with_xarray` dependencies, and then will run the unit tests.
+will build a package then install it into a python 3.6 environment, and will then further install `with_xarray` dependencies, and then will run the unit tests.
 The dependencies for `with_xarray` are specified in tox.ini (as are the unit test commands).
 This works with ecosystem=pip and ecosystem=conda.
 It's also possible to have extra test commands that only run in a particular test environment (e.g. `with_xarray`).

-`doit test_unit` will run the unit tests in your current environment (no installation of packages/dependencies is done).
+`doit test_unit` will run the unit tests in your current environment.
 If there are extra commands for a particular environment, they will be run if you select it.
-E.g. `doit test_unit --environment-suffix with_xarray`.
+E.g. `doit test_unit --test-group with_xarray`.
+However, your current environment is not altered by test commands, so you would need to have installed `with_xarray` dependencies if necessary.

 ### 9. packages on demand? simplify packaging recipes?